Bile duct: Nerve supply

 Inflation of a balloon in the bile duct causes, through the vagus nerve, activation of the brain stem and the insular cortex, prefrontal cortex, and somatosensory cortex.

 Clinical significance

 Blockage

-Blockage or obstruction of the bile duct by gallstones, scarring from injury, or cancer prevents the bile from being transported to the intestine and the active ingredient in the bile (bilirubin) instead accumulates in the blood.
+Blockage or obstruction of the bile duct by gallstones, scarring from injury, or cancer prevents the bile from being transported to the intestine and bilirubin, a waste product usually excreted as part of bile, accumulates in the blood.
 This condition results in jaundice, where the skin and eyes become yellow from the bilirubin in the blood.
 This condition also causes severe itchiness from the bilirubin deposited in the tissues.
 In certain types of jaundice, the urine will be noticeably darker, and the stools will be much paler than usual.
 This is caused by the bilirubin all going to the bloodstream and being filtered into the urine by the kidneys, instead of some being lost in the stools through the ampulla of Vater.